TL;DR

 A private health cover policy is a powerful tool for when things go wrong, but investing in your daily habits is the best way to stay well.

 Ready to see how affordable peace of mind can be?
-Get your free, no-obligation private medical insurance quote in just 60 seconds.
-Use WeCovr's simple online tool or speak to one of our friendly, FCA-authorised advisors today to compare the UK's leading insurers and find the perfect cover for you.
+Request your free, no-obligation private medical insurance quote in just 60 seconds.
+Use WeCovr's simple online tool to start the process, and one of our friendly, FCA-authorised advisors will contact you to compare the UK's leading insurers and find the perfect cover for you.